lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ### Email
 When defining email field validation, allow for EAI (smtputf8) names.
 ### Sign Language Only Video
-When provide form instructions using sign language only video, sign languages do not have a written form to map to a written language when providing captions, transcripts and when translating sign languages to subtitles.
-This is an open issue with the World Wide Web Consortium (W3C).
+When providing form instructions using sign language only video, sign languages do not have a written form to map to a written language when providing captions, transcripts and when translating sign languages to subtitles.
 Examples of sign languages: American Sign Language (ASL), Langue des signes du Québec (LSQ), Maritime Sign Language, Oneida Sign Language, Plains Sign Language, Black Sign Language (BSL) and Inuiuuk (Inuit Sign Language).
 Several hundred language tags for sign languages are available in the language subtag registry that contains codes to identify languages on webpages and in documents.
+This is an open issue with the World Wide Web Consortium (W3C). <a href="https://github.com/w3c/wcag/issues/1910">W3C WCAG 1.2.1 language to be used in media-alternatives for sign-language videos #1910</a>
 ### WebVTT: Web Video Text Tracks Format
 When providing form instructions using video, caption files can indicate changes to and from Indigenous languages.
 This is done by using classes on elements, for localization, styling and to indicate a language change in the cue text.
+### WAI-ARIA (Accessible Rich Internet Applications) Translatable States and Properties
+In order for forms to be understandable by assistive technology users, the values of the following states and properties should be translated when a form is localized: aria-label, aria-placeholder, aria-roledescription and aria-valuetext.
 ## Language
 The following section is adapted from the Internationalization Best Practices for Spec Developers, Create a GitHub checklist. <a href="https://github.com/w3c/bp-i18n-specdev/">Internationalization Best Practices for Spec Developers, GitHub Repository</a>
 ### Basics